Christian-Muslim Relations Team (CMRT)

 Six hundred years before the prophet of Islam, followers of Jesus in Galilee forcefully attempted to make Him their king.
 He rejected that invitation and instead took the journey from Galilee to Jerusalem, where He was crucified.
 Those wounded welcoming arms of that Man on the cross are the arms of the One who is “God with us.”
 Open arms are for forgiving; they are for embrace and reconciliation.
 This is the reason churches across the Middle East are recognized as communities of reconciliation and forgiveness.

 Three hundred years after Jesus, a third journey happened that has immensely distorted the gospel witness.

 Constantine, in defense of his imperial ambitions, had the cross painted on the shields of his soldiers.
 He won the war under the sign of the cross.
 Seven hundred years later, Christian Crusaders devastated the Middle East under the sign of the cross.
 Many Muslims perceive the wars of the last decade as a continuation of those Crusades.
 Witness Serbian militia planting crosses in the ashes of burned-out Kosovo villages during the 1998–1999 Kosovo War.

 These three journeys powerfully inform our modern situation: Muhammad to power in Medina; Jesus to the cross in Jerusalem; Constantine to empire in Rome.
 These are journeys in different directions; which journey do we choose?

-The Imam responded by saying that he had a message for all American Christians.
+The Imam responded by saying that he had a message to all American Christians.
 First, work for justice and reconciliation between Israelis and Palestinians.
-He observed that the church in America carries special responsibilities for encouraging justice with peace in Israel/Palestine.
+He observed that the church in America carries special responsibilities for encouraging justice with peace in Israel-Palestine.